 Account number: Sort code: - - -

-cash from a cashpoint machine make cash payments to anyone without prior agreement from the Councilcouncil.
+Cash cannot be withdrawn from a cashpoint machine to make cash payments to anyone without prior agreement from the council.

 Bank transfers cannot be made from the direct payment account to any other bank account in your name, except to the person or company that has provided the services set out in the child’s plan.

-The Council agrees to pay the Direct Payment into the above account as per the child’s plan.
-Payments will be made in advance every 4 weeks in line with the Councils payment schedule.
+The council agrees to pay the direct payment into the above account as per the child’s plan.
+Payments will be made in advance every 4 weeks in line with the council’s payment schedule.

-The Council will review the rates used to calculate the amount of the direct payment every year and will write to let you know of any changes.
+The council will review the rates used to calculate the amount of the direct payment every year and will write to let you know of any changes.

 Where care support is unable to be provided, for example the child/young person has an unplanned hospital stay or short-term placement, the council must be told as soon as possible.
-The direct payment advanced pay can be used to fulfil any contractual obligations.
+The direct payment advanced pay can be used to fulfil any contractual obligations in these circumstances.
 For example, paying a personal assistant a 2 week retainer payment.
 If the hospital is likely to be longer than 4 weeks, then the Direct Payment may be suspended, and the council will make sure the care and support is in place upon discharge.

 Your responsibilities.

 You are responsible for making all arrangements for care and support, to meet the needs identified in the child’s plan.
 You must comply with all legal requirements that may arise in making such arrangements.
-If Personal Assistants are used to provide the support, the recipient becomes the legal employer and agrees to the responsibilities of this role.
-The Council accepts no responsibility for any matters that arise because of these arrangements.
+If Personal Assistants are used to provide the care and support, you will become the legal employer with the responsibilities involved in this role.
+The council accepts no responsibility for any matters that arise because of these arrangements.

 As the child/young person is aged below 18, you will not be asked to make a financial contribution towards the cost of the care and support.

-If you buy care and support at a rate that is higher than the rate paid by the Council or want to use additional support that is not in the child’s plan, then this must be paid from personal money.
-This is known as Top-up.
+If you buy care and support at a rate that is higher than the rate paid by the council or want additional care and support that is not in the child’s plan, then this must be paid from personal money.
+This is known as a top-up.
 You should consider that this is affordable before you agree to a contract.

 You are responsible for any charges or fines incurred if the direct payment has not been managed correctly.
 For example, HM Revenues & Customs (HMRC) charge for late payment of employee contributions.
-These fines or charges must be paid from personal monies.
+These fines or charges must be paid from personal money.

-You must tell the Council immediately of any changes in circumstances which affect the delivery of care and support services or the management of the direct payment.
+You must tell the council immediately of any changes in circumstances which affect the delivery of care and support services or the management of the direct payment.

 Restrictions to Direct Payments.

-The direct payment cannot be used to to buy care and support from the parent/guardian of the child/young person, or from a close relative who is living in the same household.
-This can only be allowed if the Council’s Senior Managers agree that it is appropriate to do so due to exceptional circumstances.
+The direct payment cannot be used to buy care and support services from the parent/guardian of the child/young person, or from a close relative who is living in the same household.
+However, in some circumstances this may be the only way that services can be adequately provided.
+This will be considered on a case by case basis.
 Permission must be sought before making any changes to the care and support provided.

 The direct payment money cannot be used to buy some services that are provided by the Council.

-If you choose to use a third-party organisation for any payroll service rather than use the Direct Payments Support, then you will have to pay the cost from personal money.
+If you choose to use a third-party organisation for any payroll service rather than use the Direct Payments Payroll Support, then you will have to pay the cost from personal money.

 The direct payment cannot be used to buy services, equipment and/or minor adaptions which are the responsibility of other public bodies.